Britney Spears: 1981–1997: Early life, family, and career beginnings

-Spears was hired for her first professional role as the understudy for the lead role of Tina Denmark in the off-Broadway musical Ruthless!
-She also appeared as a contestant on the popular television show Star Search and was cast in a number of commercials.
-In December 1992, she was cast in The Mickey Mouse Club alongside Christina Aguilera, Justin Timberlake, Ryan Gosling, and Keri Russell.
-After the show was canceled in 1994, she returned to Mississippi and enrolled at McComb's Parklane Academy.
-Although she made friends with most of her classmates, she compared the school to "the opening scene in Clueless with all the cliques. ...
+Spears was hired for her first professional role as the understudy for the lead role of Tina Denmark in the off-Broadway musical Ruthless!.
+She also appeared as a contestant on the popular television show Star Search and was cast in several commercials.
+In December 1992, she appeared in The All-New Mickey Mouse Club.
+Other fellow cast members included Christina Aguilera, Justin Timberlake, Ryan Gosling, Keri Russell, and JC Chasez.
+After the show's 1994 cancellation, she returned to Mississippi and enrolled at McComb's Parklane Academy.
+Although she made friends with most of her classmates, she compared the school to "the opening scene in Clueless with all the cliques. [...]
 I was so bored.
 I was the point guard on the basketball team.
 I had my boyfriend, and I went to homecoming and Christmas formal.
 But I wanted more."

-In June 1997, Spears was in talks with manager Lou Pearlman to join the female pop group Innosense.
+In June 1997, Spears negotiated with manager Lou Pearlman to join the female pop group Innosense.
 Lynne asked family friend and entertainment lawyer Larry Rudolph for his opinion and submitted a tape of Spears singing over a Whitney Houston karaoke song along with some pictures.
 Rudolph decided that he wanted to pitch her to record labels, for which she needed a professional demo made.
 He sent Spears an unused song of Toni Braxton; she rehearsed for a week and recorded her vocals in a studio.
 Spears traveled to New York with the demo and met with executives from four labels, returning to Kentwood the same day.
-Three of the labels rejected her, saying that audiences wanted pop bands such as the Backstreet Boys and the Spice Girls, and "there wasn't going to be another Madonna, another Debbie Gibson, or another Tiffany."
+Three of the labels rejected her, saying that audiences wanted pop bands such as the Backstreet Boys and the Spice Girls, and "there wasn't going to be another Madonna, another Debbie Gibson, or another Tiffany".

 Two weeks later, executives from Jive Records returned calls to Rudolph.
-Senior vice president of A&R Jeff Fenster said about Spears's audition that "it's very rare to hear someone that age who can deliver emotional content and commercial appeal ...
+Senior vice president of A&R Jeff Fenster said about Spears' audition that "it's very rare to hear someone that age who can deliver emotional content and commercial appeal [...]
 For any artist, the motivation—the 'eye of the tiger'—is extremely important.
 And Britney had that."
-Spears sang Houston's "I Have Nothing" (1992) for the executives, and was subsequently signed to the label.
-They assigned her to work with producer Eric Foster White for a month; he reportedly shaped her voice from "lower and less poppy" delivery to "distinctively, unmistakably Britney".
+Spears sang Houston's "I Have Nothing" (1992) for the executives and was subsequently signed to the label.
+They assigned her to work with producer Eric Foster White for a month; he reportedly shaped her voice from a "lower and less poppy" delivery to "distinctively, unmistakably Britney".
 After hearing the recorded material, president Clive Calder ordered a full album.
 Spears had originally envisioned "Sheryl Crow music, but younger; more adult contemporary".
-She felt secure with her label's appointment of producers, since "It made more sense to go pop, because I can dance to it—it's more me."
+She felt secure with her label's appointment of producers, since "[i]t made more sense to go pop, because I can dance to it—it's more me."
 She flew to Cheiron Studios in Stockholm, Sweden, where half of the album was recorded from March to April 1998, with producers Max Martin, Denniz Pop, and Rami Yacoub, among others.